Intef III

 Intef III's Reign

-Intef II reigned for 49 years, so it can be inferred that Intef III likely received the throne in his middle-aged or at an elder age.
-His reign has been determined from the Turin Canon (list of kings compiled in the early Ramesside Period), to be eight years in length.
+Intef II reigned for 49 years, so Intef III likely received the throne in his middle age or at an older age.
+His reign has been determined from the Turin Canon (list of kings compiled in the early Ramesside Period) to be eight years long.

 Due to this short reign of eight years, Intef III left next to no impact on the history of the late First Intermediate Period in the 21st Century BC.
-During his reign, he rule along with his predecessors (Intef II) are all the regions his Theban predecessors had.
-He had defended the city of Abydos from a number of Herakloepolitan invasions.
+During his reign, he ruled along with his predecessors (Intef II) in all the regions his Theban predecessors had.
+He had defended the city of Abydos from several Herakloepolitan invasions.
 Like any Eleventh Dynasty King, Thebes was the capital for his throne.
-His eight years reign extended over peaceful Upper Egypt, the North Domain being extended as far as the 17th Nome against the 10th Dynasty State.
+His eight-year reign extended over peaceful Upper Egypt, the North Domain being spread as far as the 17th Nome against the 10th Dynasty State.

 His Life